wfetut/wdqfefe/.github/ISSUE_TEMPLATE/testplan.md

     * [ ] Azure AD
     * [ ] Azure RBAC
   * [ ] Verify that AWS EKS clusters are discovered and enrolled
-  * [ ] Verify that GCP GKE clusters are discovered and enrolled
 * [ ] Verify dynamic registration.
   * [ ] Can register a new Kubernetes cluster using `tctl create`.
   * [ ] Can update registered Kubernetes cluster using `tctl create -f`.